-Unfortunately, I have so far been unable to get any python to exe/app tools working with the particular set of modules it uses, so you will need python and the appropriate modules to run it, which is a big ask.
-Failing that, the uploaded screenshots are uncurated (i.e. I pressed generate and then saved each one, without deleting any ones I think might not be its best work), so you can replicate the experience of the app by flipping through the screenshots whilst pretending to press the generate button.
+Currently only available as a twitter bot.
+The uploaded screenshots are uncurated (i.e. I pressed generate and then saved each one, without deleting any ones I think might not be its best work), so you can replicate the experience of the app by flipping through the screenshots whilst pretending to press the generate button.

 What is it?

 It procedurally generates small scale pixel perfect dinosaurs.
 It's the little sibling to my much more ambitious project THE DINOSAUR GENERATOR, which you can read all about in issue two of Seeds p82 (http://www.procjam.com/seeds/).
 Whereas THE DINOSAUR GENERATOR is ambitious and focuses on generalisability, extensiblity, reusability, and to make integrating the output in a project as easy as possible, THE tinySAUR GENERATOR does none of that, doing whatever seemed most expedient to making pretty little pixelated dinosaurs at the time.

 It's written in Python and is split into 8 sub generators, for different types of dinosaurs: